wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.9.2 =
+Upgrade to have the ability to delete landing pages, allow users to go back when paginating questions, and have HTML in the correct answer info field!

 = 1.9.1 =
 Upgrade to 1.9.1 to get the ability for pagination on the quiz and to allow your users to share their results on Twitter.